Mani9723/PolynomialEvaluation/README.md

 # PolynomialEvaluation
-This project simples defines a polynomial
+This project simply defines a polynomial
 ##Features
 - Currently only support a single variable polynomial.
 - Degree of Polynomial